CLOVI-IO/CryptoTraderAI/README.md

-## TraderAI: AI-Powered Trading System
+## CryptoTraderAI: AI-Powered Trading System

-TraderAI is an open-source project that aims to develop an AI-powered trading system.
+CryptoTraderAI is an open-source project that aims to develop an AI-powered trading system.
 It leverages artificial intelligence, machine learning, and algorithmic trading techniques to provide intelligent trading strategies, automated trade execution, and risk management capabilities.

 ## WARNING